yugr/python-hate/README.md

 by converting first variant to `[len(lst1)] * len(lst2) == lst2`
 (instead of aborting with a type fail).

+## Crippled lambdas

+For unclear reason lambda functions support only expressions so anything more complicated requires a local named function.

 ## Problematic operator precedence

 `Is` and `is not` operators have the same precedence as comparisons